DevToolsGroup/simple-spel-shell/docs/reference/built-in-commands.md

 | `runScript(Path)` | Run a script file, resolved within the sandbox. |
 | `getWorkingDirectory()` *(order −1000)* | The underlying `WorkingDirectory`. |

-All filesystem paths are resolved against, and constrained to stay within, the root directory the shell was constructed with — any attempt to escape it throws `ShellException`.

 ---
 Back to [reference index](index.md) · [documentation index](../index.md)